hhariri/hhariri.github.io/_posts/2020-04-05-our-reliance-on-a-few-big-players.md

 <br/>
 <br/>
 Of course this not only hinders competition, but also innovation.
-The reality of course is that this is not limited to IT.
+The reality is that this is not limited to IT.
 Many types of businesses are affected by a few big players.
 They either decide to not compete or rely on their platforms when it comes to providing any value-added service.

 <br/>